 The examining or opposition division or the Legal Division may consolidate proceedings if this is considered useful in order to expedite proceedings in the specific circumstances of the case (see J 17/92).

-Consolidation should be considered inter alia if the parties and the underlying facts of the proceedings are identical.
-It is for the responsible division to decide whether proceedings are to be consolidated and, if so, for what purpose.
+Consolidation isshould be considered inter alia if the parties and the underlying facts of the proceedings are identical.
+It is for the responsible division to decide whether proceedings are to be consolidated in the interest of procedural efficiency and with a view to expediting proceedings and, if so, for what purpose.
 Consolidation may concern the entire procedure or only individual procedural steps such as the taking of evidence or the conduct of oral proceedings.

 Upon fulfilment of its purpose, consolidation is to be set aside and the proceedings are to be continued separately.
 Again, the parties must be informed accordingly.

 A decision to consolidate proceedings is not subject to a separate appeal but may be appealed only together with the final decision, unless the decision allows a separate appeal (see E‑X, 3).
 The same applies mutatis mutandis to a decision setting aside consolidation.